-Check for two-phase flow.

-Refer to Configure Lower Range Value (LRV) and Upper Range Value (URV) for an mA Output.
+- Check for two-phase flow.
+Refer to Configure Lower Range Value (LRV) and Upper Range Value (URV) for an mA Output. - 2.
+Verify that the transmitter is configured correctly for the connected sensor.

-15.2.28 [106] Burst Mode Enabled AI or AO Simulate Active
+15.2.29 [106] Burst Mode Enabled AI or AO Simulate Active